-- Exposures booked in the trading book are subject to the 2.4.7 trading book offsetting provisions under Subdivision 4, Division 3 of Part 7.
-Where the offsetting involves a credit derivative contract under Rule 56(2), an exposure to the credit protection provider has to be recognized pursuant to Rule 54, similar to credit risk transfer for the banking book.
-This "risk transfer" in the trading book applies to a Category A institution and a Category B institution alike. - An AI may incur an exposure to the issuer of (1) a 2.4.8 recognized collateral, (2) the underlying assets of an investment structure or (3) the underlying assets of a derivative contract with respect to which the AI has no other banking relationship.
-The BELR does not intend to introduce new requirements on know-your-customer (KYC) solely for economic dependence identification purpose.
-However, the HKMA expects an AI should have factored in its knowledge on the relevant issuers to the extent as corresponding SPM modules required, such as CR-G-7 on collateral acceptance.
+- 2.4.8 Exposures booked in the trading book are subject to the trading book offsetting provisions under Subdivision 4 of Division 3 of Part 7.
+Where the offsetting involves a credit derivative contract under Rule 56(2), an exposure to the credit protection provider has to be recognized pursuant to Rule 54.
+This "risk transfer" in the trading book applies to a Category A institution and a Category B institution - 2.4.9 An Al may incur an exposure to the issuer of (1) a recognized collateral, (2) the underlying assets of an investment structure or (3) the underlying assets of a derivative contract with respect to which the Al has no other banking relationship.
+The BELR do not intend to introduce new requirements on know-your-customer (KYC) solely for economic dependence identification purpose.
+However, the HKMA expects an Al should have factored in its knowledge on the relevant issuers to the extent as corresponding SPM modules required, such as CR-G-7 on collateral acceptance.
 For example, a prudent banker should not accept collateral issued by an entity on an international sanction list in relation to money laundering.